AKASH-PRASAD7/NewsApp/README.md

 # Features

 - **News Categories:** Users can easily navigate through different news categories to find articles that match their interests.
-- **Search Functionality:** Users can search for specific news articles based on keywords, topics, or specific sources.
 - **Featured Articles:** The homepage showcases featured articles to highlight the most important or trending news stories.
 - **Responsive Design:** The website is optimized for various devices and screen sizes, providing a seamless user experience.